Graphic design books that help you improve

 Book clubs are not dead – they’ve just moved online!
 Think about starting a graphic design book club.
 As well as giving more structure to your reading, you’ll make new friends and find new networking connections.

-Use James Clear’s method - 20 pages a day
+Read a book faster: use James Clear’s method - 20 pages a day

 Finally, consider James Clear’s reading method.
 He reads 20 pages of a book first thing every day.
 It takes about 30 minutes and is his key to getting through dozens of brain-changing books every year.